-Workload balancing of enterprise beans can be achieved using the queue and goal algorithms.
+You can use the queue and goal algorithms for workload routing of enterprise beans.
 The inbound IIOP work request is received by a routing region (listener) and is matched to a bean name, an operation and a CorbaServer using a request model definition.
 The routing region routes the transaction identified in the request model to a target region.
-The transaction runs in the CorbaServer corresponding to the installed request model instance.
+The transaction runs in the CorbaServer that corresponds to the installed request model instance.